hassio-addons/addon-vscode/README.md

 ## Known issues and limitations

-- This add-on currently only supports AMD64 machines, although we hope we are able to support ARM devices in the future, it is most likely that most devices will lack the resources to run this add-on (e.g., Raspberry Pi).
+- This add-on currently only supports AMD64 and aarch64/ARM64 machines.
+  Although we support ARM devices, please be aware, that this add-on is quite heavy to run, and requires quite a bit of RAM.
+We do not recommended to run it on devices with less than 4Gb of memory.
 - If you get a blank screen (and it worked before), it could be that you changed your workspace.
 Reinstalling the add-on will not help since it keeps the data in your browser.
 To remove it (in Chrome) open up developer tools (F12),